 GM alfalfa has not been grown in Canada so far, but the battle is heating up with protests last month by the National Farmers Union drawing attention to the Canadian Seed Trade Association's proposal to grow it in Ontario.

-Increased public understanding of and opposition to the spread of genetically modified alfafa is crucially necessary now.
+Increased public understanding of and opposition to the spread of genetically modified alfalfa is crucially necessary now.
 As Ceres is strong during the third Uranus-Pluto square May 20, the 2013 planting and growing season is pivotal.

-However, people also have to take the lead with their own grocery purchases, implementing their own invisible labelling systems.
+However, people also have to take the lead with their own grocery purchases, implementing their own invisible labeling systems.
 Vigilance and smarter shopping decisions are required if people would like to keep GMOs out of their bodies and the bodies of their family members.
 People can use the list of "No on 37" donors to understand which companies have a stake in genetically modified foods continuing to slip by.

 With the increasing corportization of organics, even many products labelled organic, particularly processed products, can no longer be trusted.